DaintyJet/VChat_GTER_EggHunter/README.md

 	)
 	```
      * `b'TRUN /.:/'`: We are targeting the **TRUN** buffer as this has the space we need for the tcp-bind shellcode and the infinite-loop code.
-     * `SHELL`: The Shellcode is placed in the buffer, this can be done anywhere but placing it at the front allows us to avoid accidentally jumping into it.
+     * `SHELL`: The Shellcode is placed in the buffer.
+This can be done anywhere, but placing it at the front allows us to avoid accidentally jumping into it.
-     * `b'\x90' * (2003 - (len(SHELL) + 5))`: Create a NOP Sled, we do not want to overshoot the return address so we need to account for the length of the shellcode, and the 5 byte instruction for the `JMP` we will perform.
+     * `b'\x90' * (2003 - (len(SHELL) + 5))`: Create a NOP Sled; we do not want to overshoot the return address, so we need to account for the length of the shellcode, and the 5-byte instruction for the `JMP` we will perform.
      * `b'\xe9\x30\xff\xff\xff'`: This is one of the two `JMP` instructions, this is placed before the return address to prevent us from executing the address as an instruction which may lead to a crashed system state.
      * `struct.pack('<L', 0x6250151e)`: A `JMP ESP` address, this is one of the ones we had discovered with the mona.py command `!mona jmp -r esp -cp nonull -o` in Immunity Debugger.
      * `b'\xe9\x30\xff\xff\xff'`: This is one of the two `JMP` instructions, this is placed after the return address so once we take control of the thread when the `JMP ESP` instruction is executed we enter an infinite loop, which prevents us from exiting the function and de-allocating the shellcode we injected for the EggHunter to find.